harridw/Course-5-Storm-Data/Storm_Data.md

 EHarris
 6/10/2017

-## Load anticipated packages to be used throughout Course 5 Project 2
+## Packages for Course 5 Project 2

-## Analysis Synopsis
+## Synopsis
-Due to the different types, and serverity, of weather experienced throughout a country, there is a desire to understand weather events that create the greatest economic consequences or most hazardous with respect to population health.
+Due to the different types, and serverity, of events experienced throughout a country, there is a desire to understand which event types create the greatest economic consequences
+or most hazardous with respect to population health.

 We will be using data provided by the National Oceanic and Atmospheric Administration (NOAA) to help answer these questions.
 Economic consequences are measured by the amount